schmalle/bcathome/Readme.md

 * an identity and access management (IAM) solution
 * an access gateway / access proxy

+In a company you have device management systems, which could e.g. push device certificates on approved systems and you could enforce 2FA authentication.

+#### and @ home ? ####

 I am fascinated by the Beyond Corp idea and wanted to use this approach to secure my own private servers, but fully based on Opensource.
 Obviously I had to make some assumptions here, so a secure system is identified by a certificate and the user authentication is handled also very certificates.
 Often you see BC platforms, which also check the validity of the system itself much more complex, but for my home approach, I decided to keep it simple.

 The scope of this paper is to provide you an overview and a good start set.